caderbug/Downloaded-Music-Player/backlog.md

 # Initial Product Backlog
-## Product Name
-Downloaded Music Player
 ## Product Overview
+Product Name: Downloaded Music Player
 The program to be developed would be a phone app that is able to play music that is locally downloaded to a phone.
 It will contain features commonly seen in a typical music player, with various additional features.
 ## Backlog Items
 1. **Gather Music**: The program should be able to find all the audio files recognized as music on the device